-UNIT on Doctor Who has a tendency to fall into this category, although in some of their more recent appearances they've shown the ability to learn from their past mistakes.
+UNIT has a tendency to fall into this category, although in some of their more recent appearances they've shown the ability to learn from their past mistakes.

 One example is in the episode "The Poison Sky".
 The Sontaran army uses a field that makes the copper jacketed bullets expand inside guns to jam them.
 A fair number of UNIT troops are thus slaughtered when their guns fail.
 UNIT, upon being told this, gets steel jacketed bullets and teaches those arrogant bastards that the human race is not to be messed with.
 The Sontarans' claims of "sport" aside, clearly they aren't that used to their prey fighting back.

 As of 2005, if your security is wearing black uniforms and have guns, you've probably hired one.